homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 “Well, Mr. Dixon, you didn’t have no success in the West.”

-“No,” I says. ‘““We run into some tough luck.”
+“No,” I says.
+“We run into some tough luck.”

 Then she ast me was it tough luck or rotten ball playin,’ and I says it was some o’ both.
 Then she says: